windup/windup.github.io/src/content/blog/new-reports/index.md

 ## How to generate the new reports

-The new reports are by default enabled and you can continue using Windup as you used to.
+Windup will generate the new format reports by default.
 The new reports are fully integrated with:

 - Windup CLI
 - Windup Web Console